 My son is in 5th grade this year.
-Big changes at school – they no longer have the same teacher all year, more independent thinking and reasoning, and the level of homework and studying has increased.
+Big changes at school – they no longer have the same teacher all year, more independent thinking and reasoning, and the level of homework and studying have increased.
 There’s a lot more need to start studying subjects every day and not just the day before the test – this is a big change and tough my son who would always prefer to procrastinate.

 Establish routine.
 Routine is important and something my kid can always use help with.
 But once a routine is established, things always run much more smoothly.
 After school each day he eats a light snack and drinks a glass of ice water.
-This helps him to be focused when he does his homework.
+This helps him to be focused when he is doing his homework.

-I then make sure he goes through his backpack, removing any graded paperwork that was returned, school notices and homework for the day.
+I then make sure he goes through his backpack, removing any graded paperwork that was returned, school notices, and homework for the day.
 We also make sure his school supplies are well stocked – in 5th grade they no longer have a dedicated desk so extra school supplies such as pencils are kept at home.

-First written homework is completed.
-Then he works on studying, reviewing notes from the day and preparing for upcoming tests.
+First, written homework is completed.
+Then he works on studying, reviewing notes from the day, and preparing for upcoming tests.
 The big difference as he gets older is learning the habit of studying every day even with a test may be a few days away.

 Create a Homework station Create a homework station where supplies are all in one place and easily accessible.
 Because homework in our household is done at the kitchen table, I needed to create something that is portable and can be stored nearby.

 Step 1: Stock up on school supplies.
 As they reach the upper grades of elementary school their needs change.
 Instead of daily homework worksheets, much of his time is spent studying for a test or on longer-term projects.
 Flashcards and notebooks are helpful for these tasks.
 Mechanical pencils and pens have been swapped for pencils and crayons.
 In addition to a ruler, he needs a protractor.